PraderioM/LancasterGoClub/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 Type `npx gulp` afterwards to join created files into a single HTML file.
+You need to add the content of the "preamble.html" file to the top of the generated document before copying the whole thing on the LUSU webpage.

 ## Running unit tests